-Project P1
+Project P1-Yersinia

 P1 – Control of Yersinia translocon activity and immune recognition